-They can be used to convey important information such as how to spot the signs of a heart attack.
+They can be used to convey important information such as how to spot the signs of a heart attack, like in the example below.
 If you’re in a waiting room, on a train or scrolling through Facebook for example, you’re more likely to notice this image and take in the information than you would if you were presented with paragraphs of text.

 Infographics can also be used for a bit of fun like in the example below.
 As well as being a light-hearted way to engage readers, coffee shops can put their logo and contact details at the bottom so it acts as an advertisement and brand awareness exercise.